Contingencyplana/picture_books_ai_1/a0_0_treasury_of_fairytales/a0_3_the_bridge_of_kind_questions/page02.md

 # Page 02

-A second plank glows when you breathe slowly.
+You breathe in slow, asking, "How can I listen better?"
-The bridge listens for kindness in silence.
+A second plank settles, tuned to your quiet pause.

-// Code Task: bridge_q_p02() → RESULT: "Stub."
+// Code Task: bk4_p02_listen() → RESULT: "Stub."
 [python]
-def bridge_q_p02():
+def bk4_p02_listen():
-    """Return the deterministic placeholder value for Page 02.""" return "Stub."
+    return "Stub."
-[Illustration: Two planks now, soft light pulsing with a child's calm breath.]
+[Illustration: Two joined planks, light gently syncing with a child's slow breathing and attentive posture.]